 ‘Ya’rub’, an ancient pre-Islam Arab King was among the 24 sons of Qahtan, a patriarch described as son of the Biblical Hud, according to author Elsie W. Crosby in The History Poetry and Genealogy of the Yemen.
 (Crosby, 2007, pp. 74-75).
 The sources of the book were attributed to pre-Islamic Arabian historian Akbar of Abid B. Sharya Al-Jurhumi.

 What does ‘Ya'rub’ mean in modern Arabic?
 Research suggests that there is no definite or direct meaning.
 But in colloquial Arabic variants, there are quite a number of meanings to suggest a link between Ya’rub, Yauba and Yoruba.
-Ya'rob, Yarrob, Yarab or Yaarub are other spellings that referred to the ancient King Ya'rub.
+Ya'rob, Yarrob, Yarab or Yaarub are other spellings that referred to an ancient Arab King known as Ya'rub.

 In linguistic regeneration, over the centuries, did 'Ya' change to Yo as the Yauba tribe mentioned by Al-Ilory migrated downward sub-Sahara from Egypt?
 Did the change occur from the Middle East before their ancestors moved from the Arab peninsula to Egypt?